jomariya23156/animal-articles-search-engine/README.md

 3. The main website of livescience provide only 9 latest pages (there is archive pages, but there are mix of links rather than only animals), and each page has only 20 articles links, That's totally only 180 which is not enough for us.
 So we need to use web.archive.org to go back in time and scrape from the older links.
 ![Web Archive](./images/WebArchive.jpg)

-&nbsp;&nbsp;From the current version of websites we can scrape 9 pages in 1 go very easily because the links are fixed with page number.
+&nbsp;&nbsp;&nbsp;&nbsp;From the current version of websites we can scrape 9 pages in 1 go very easily because the links are fixed with page number.
 So this block of code do the job for us.
 ![9 pages in 1 go](./images/9-pages-in-1-go.jpg)

-&nbsp;&nbsp;But for those links from web.archive.org, they are randomly generated.
+&nbsp;&nbsp;&nbsp;&nbsp;But for those links from web.archive.org, they are randomly generated.
 There are no pattern we can use.
 So, we have to manually copy-paste one by one.
 Each link from the older version of the website contain only 10 links.
 We have to copy-paste a lot of them
 ![Web archive links](./images/ManualLinks.jpg)